nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 💡
 **Tip:**
-More than one policy can be deleted using a single `delete-client` command.
+More than one policy can be deleted using a single `delete-policy` command.
 </div>

 **Examples:**